 Shows are all free and start at dusk, which is at about 9:30 pm at the first show and at around 8:30 with the last (plus or minus).

-The event in 2020 likely won’t take place due to the spread of the coronavirus and restrictions on gatherings of more than 50 people.
+The event in 2020 wasn’t able to take place due to the spread of the coronavirus and restrictions on gatherings of more than 50 people.
 It is unlikely to happen in 2021 as well, although exact details are to be confirmed.
 Hopefully the world health situation will be better by 2021!

 Summer Cinema Schedule

 Below are the listed movies for the 2019 cinema season.
 Future years will likely be comparable.